 Climate — Climate control v3 Configuration v3.3

-One of the most primary tasks of a smart home, is to control and manage the heating in it.
-Of course, this is only the beginning.
-The next step will be to automate ventilation, as well as dealing with low or high humidity.
-These basic questions of creating a comfortable climate in the house or anywhere else, we have combined into one project Climate.
-With its help, you can easily start your home automation with one ordinary heater.
-Please note, there are several revisions for this project with different PCB variants, e.g.: ClimatePlaceHard , ClimateHeatFanHard, ClimateTriac.
+One of the most important tasks of a smart home is to control and manage heating in it.
+Of course, this is just the beginning.
+The next step will be the automation of ventilation, as well as the fight against low or high humidity.
+We have combined these basic issues of creating a comfortable climate in the house or anywhere else in one project Climate .
+With its help, you can easily start your home automation with one regular heater.
+Please note that several editions with different options of printed circuit boards have been developed for this project, for example: ClimatePlaceHard , ClimateHeatFanHard , ClimateTriac .

-• SelfTemp Board temperature
+• SelfTemp Controller temperature

 • AirTemp Air temperature